10 Ways to Improve Typing Speed

 Minute 10 Timed test Do one 1-minute run and write down WPM + accuracy.
 Track weekly average

 Prefer a guided version?
 Use the 10-Minute Typing Drill or the 7-Day Typing Plan.
-If your results feel “low,” first confirm how WPM is calculated and then compare against average typing speed benchmarks.
+If your results feel low, first confirm how WPM is calculated.

 ⚡ 10 Proven Ways to Improve Typing Speed (Beginner to Advanced)